Do I Have to Say the Words?: Music video

-The music video was directed by Anton Corbijn and was mainly shot in Istanbul, Turkey on July 28, 1992.
+The music video for "Do I Have to Say the Words?" was directed by Dutch director Anton Corbijn and was mainly shot in Istanbul, Turkey on July 28, 1992.
 The video marked the first outdoor stadium show in Istanbul history, with over 20,000 concertgoers in İnönü Stadium.
 Part of the video was filmed in Iceland with the female character.